Wakaba2/World-Renderer/README.md

 ![gif](https://i.imgur.com/H9lEztq.png)

 # Changelog
+v1.5.4
+Added a procedure template "Graphics - Shape - Render a head"
+Added a procedure template "Graphics - Shape - Render a sphere"
+Added a procedure template "Graphics - Shape - Render an octahedron"
+Improved procedure lists
+Some fixes and improvements

 v1.5.3
 Added a procedure to check whether the game is paused
 Added a procedure to set a shape offset